hmcts/common-performance/README.md

 git commit -m "Updated common-performance submodule" git push
 ```
-*Note:* if you plan to change the submodule code, do so in the common-performance repo directly,
+> 📢 **Note:** if you plan to change the submodule code, do so in the common-performance repo directly,
 not in your project's repo.
 The changes will then be available to all Gatling projects.
 See the
 section [Updating common-performance](#-updating-common-performance).